ssaring/sportstracker/sportstracker/docs/README.txt

   - st-util:
     Component with common util classes for calculation, UI and more
   - st-packager:
-    Module for creating native application packages for distribution (uses Ant)
+    Module for creating native application packages for distribution
   - leafletmap:
     Module for the JavaFX wrapper component of the Leaflet map viewer